adhitchandy/Machine-Learning/Tutorial/tutorial 2_2.md

   - **Top left**: True negatives (TN)
   - **Top right**: False positives (FP)
   - **Bottom left**: False negatives (FN)
   - **Bottom right**: True positives (TP)
 - This output helps understand not just the errors being made by the classifier but also the types of errors that are occurring.
+Refer this [image!](image-2.png)

 ```python
 print(f'Classification Report: {classification_report(y, y_pred_logreg)}')